Requirements to Obtain Your Illinois Broker (Agent) License

 You must be at least 21 years of age, or 18 if you have attained the education required in section 5-27, provide a high school graduation certificate or its equivalent (GED) and be a legal US citizen or permanent resident alien.

 Step 2: Register for and Complete 90 hours of Required Education

 In order to apply for the Illinois Real Estate License Exam, the state requires you to complete 90 hours of state-approved real estate courses.
 Kaplan Real Estate Education offers education options that fulfill the 90-hour requirement.

 Learn more about our Illinois real estate licensing packages and start studying now!

 Step 3: Take and Pass the Illinois Real Estate License Exam

-You will need a scaled score of 75 or better to pass your exam, but as a Brightwood Career Institute student, you will be confident and prepared for the exam.
-If your required education package did not include Exam Prep, Brightwood highly recommends you enroll in:
+You will need a scaled score of 75 or better to pass your exam.
+But as a Kaplan student, you will be confident and prepared for the exam.
+You can find more information about the exam on IDFPR's website.
+If your required education package did not include exam prep, we highly recommend you enroll in: